 The City relies on the Storm Water Education and Outreach Program in cooperation with URI to meet this measureable goal.
-The City's website for storm water includes links to organizations that provide educational materials and public involvement opportunities.
-The City works with these groups to provide assistance with the events.
-As in past years, the City sponsored Earth Day cleanup events (described further under Minimum Control Measure #2).
-Also, in previous years the City developed a letter and brochure to distribute to businesses which describes proper maintenance of structural BMPs.
+The City's website for storm water includes links to organizations that provide educational materials and public involvement opportunities, including the Blackstone River Coalition.
+The City works with these organizations to provide assistance with any public involvement opportunities.

+As in past years, the City sponsored an Earth Day cleanup event on May 5, 2018.
+A flyer advertising this event is included as Attachment 2.
+The City previously developed a letter and brochure to distribute to businesses which describes proper maintenance of structural BMPs.
+The letter/brochure is included in this report as Attachment 3.
 This letter and brochure is now distributed to all owners upon completion of post-construction inspections.
+The City also held a hazardous waste collection day with RI Resource Recovery Corporation Eco-Depot on May 19, 2018.
+This event offered free e-waste and hazardous waste collection.
+A flyer advertising this event is provided as Attachment 4.

 This measure has been appropriate and effective.
 The City will continue to educate the community on how to become involved in the storm water program.
 The Engineering Department is responsible for this measure.